TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/SharedResponsibiltyModel.md

 Defining the line between customer responsibilities and those of the Cloud service providers(CSP) is imperative for reducing the risk in the public, hybrid, and multi-cloud environments.

+The shared responsibility model is about clearly defining the responsibilities of CSP and the customer, and what services the CSP and customer are both responsible for (like encryption).

 So as a customer you can rent the infrastructure without having to worry about physical network infrastructure.